lllucius/skilltest/README.rst

 Modifying your skill
 ^^^^^^^^^^^^^^^^^^^^

-As mentioned above, your skill must write the **event** and **response** JSON to an SQS queue.
+As mentioned above, your skill must write a message to an SQS queue.
 Of course, there are many ways to accomplish this, but here's a small example using python and AWS lambda:

 ::

-  from boto3 import client as awsclient def lambda_handler(event, context=None):
+  def lambda_handler(event, context=None):
       response = Skill().handle_event(event)

+      # Queue the skilltest message if we're testing
       queue_url = os.environ.get("queue_url", None)
       if queue_url:
+          from boto3 import client as awsclient
           body = {"event": event, "response": response}
           awsclient("sqs").send_message(QueueUrl=queue_url,
                                         MessageBody=json.dumps(body))

       return response

 Whatever method or language you use, the message must be valid JSON and must at least include the event and response: